-8. Intentional Base on Balls
+9.8 Intentional Base on Balls

-a.
-If the defensive team desires to have an intentional base on balls awarded to a batter, either the pitcher, catcher or coach may do so by notifying the plate umpire who shall award the batter first base.
+9.8.1 If the defensive team desires to have an intentional base on balls awarded to a batter, either the pitcher, catcher or coach may do so by notifying the plate umpire who shall award the batter first base.
 This notification to the umpire shall be considered a pitch.
 The ball is dead.
 Note: The notification can occur at any time prior to a batter beginning and ending his time at bat regardless of the count.
-The ball is dead, runners cannot advance unless forced.
+The ball is dead; runners cannot advance unless forced.

-9. Warm-Up Pitches
+9.9 Warm-Up Pitches

-a.
-At the beginning of each half inning, or when a pitcher relieves another, not more than one minute may be used to deliver not more than three pitches to the catcher or other team member.
+9.9.1 At the beginning of each half inning, or when a pitcher relieves another, not more than one minute may be used to deliver not more than three pitches to the catcher or another team member.